mbookham7/cockroachdb-eks-tpcc-benchmark/README.md

 --ca-key=my-safe-directory/ca.key
 ```

-9. Upload the node certificate and key to the Kubernetes cluster as a secret:
+9. Upload the node certificate and key to the Kubernetes cluster as a secret.
 ```
 kubectl create secret \
 generic cockroachdb.node \
 --from-file=certs
 ```

-10. Create the kubernetes resources
+10. Create the kubernetes resources.
 ```
 kubectl create -f cockroachdb-statefulset.yaml kubectl create -f aws-svc-admin-ui.yaml
 ```

-11. Run cockroach init on one of the pods to complete the node startup process and have them join together as a cluster:
+11. Run cockroach init on one of the pods to complete the node startup process and have them join together as a cluster.
 ```
 kubectl exec -it cockroachdb-0 \
 -- /cockroach/cockroach init \